xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

 that if there were `min_errors(1_000_000, 1_000, 0.95) = 2_990` errors, we
 would have found at least 1.

-One way to think about it is, that we are 95% confident that if there was a systemic error (a bug) that would impact ~0.3% of members, we would have noticed it.
+One way to think about it is that we are 95% confident that if there was a systemic error (a bug) that would impact ~0.3% of members, we would have noticed it.